flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ## I/O

 To be honest, the I/O capabilities of the Nintendo DS are worthy of separate study.
-Once unaffordable equipment such as wireless connectivity, a touchscreen, a Real Time Clock (RTC), and a microphone, combined with flagship software, made this console stand out every single year of its lifecycle.
+Once unaffordable equipment such as wireless connectivity, a touchscreen, a Real-Time Clock (RTC), and a microphone, combined with flagship software, made this console stand out every single year of its lifecycle.
 I would say Nintendo delivered the right innovation, at the right price, at the right time; a philosophy reaffirmed with the arrival of the [Wii](wii), two years later.

 Under the hood, however, I/O components are strictly handled by the ARM7.
 In fact, you won't see much activity on that CPU beyond passing data around... which ultimately leaves the ARM7 a bit underused.